Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Cross-lingual Consistency of Text Watermark

 \paragraph{Results for RQ1} We reveal a notable deficiency in the cross-lingual consistency of current watermarking methods.
 Among all the settings, the PCCs are generally less than 0.3, and the REs are predominantly above 80\%.
 Furthermore, \figurename~\ref{fig:cross-lingual-consistency-length-overall} visually demonstrates that the watermark strengths of the three methods exhibit a significant decrease after translation.
 These results suggest that current watermarking algorithms struggle to maintain effectiveness across language translations.

-\paragraph{Results for RQ2} Only SIR exhibits such a characteristic: when using \textsc{Llama-2-7b-chat}, its cross-lingual consistency performs notably better among similar languages compared to distant ones, especially in terms of PCC.
-This can be attributed to its semantic invariance and shared words among similar languages.
-However, this characteristic is not shown on \textsc{Baichuan-7B}, which might be related to tokenization.
-In contrast, this property is less evident in the case of KGW and UW.
+\paragraph{Results for RQ2} None of the three watermarking methods exhibits such a characteristic that its cross-lingual consistency between similar languages is significantly better than distant ones.
+This means that even if two languages have similar structures or shared words, it is still difficult for watermarks to transfer between them, which poses a big challenge to the cross-lingual consistency of watermarking.

 \paragraph{Results for RQ3} Overall, SIR indeed exhibits superior cross-lingual consistency compared to KGW and UW.
-Particularly when using \textsc{Baichuan-7B}, SIR achieves the best PCCs for all target languages.
-When using \textsc{Llama-2-7B-chat}, SIR still performs well in languages similar to English.
+It achieves the best average results across the two models and two metrics.
+When using \textsc{Baichuan-7B}, SIR notably outperforms other methods in terms of PCCs for all target languages.
 This finding highlights the importance of semantic invariance in preserving watermark strength across languages, which we will explore more in \cref{sec:improving-cross-lingual-consistency}.
-Despite its superiority, SIR still presents a notable reduction in watermark strength in cross-lingual scenarios, as evidenced by \figurename~\ref{fig:cross-lingual-consistency-length-overall}e.
+Despite its superiority, SIR still presents a notable reduction in watermark strength in cross-lingual scenarios, as evidenced by \figurename~\ref{fig:cross-lingual-consistency-length-overall}c.